mihailthebuilder/findadentistv1/README.md

 # Find A Dentist

 ## Overview
 A static landing page made to look like a marketplace for dental practices.
 Built using [Sass](https://sass-lang.com/) and [jQuery](https://jquery.com/).
+See it live [here](https://mihailthebuilder.github.io/findadentistv1/).

 ## Highlights